mattatito/responsive-flutter-udemy-clone/README.md

 =================

 This app is a udemy clone.
 Created just for apply flutter responsive knowledge.
-In this project, you'll find an app created with helps of breakpoints In development I've used [FVM](https://fvm.app/)
+In this project, you'll find an app created with helps of breakpoints.
+In development I've used [FVM](https://fvm.app/)